EDI General Interest

 WCA Director Issues Telemedicine Directive

-3/25/2020 In a further effort to assure the continuation of medical services to injured workers during this time of "social distancing" efforts to slow the spread of the novel coronavirus, WCA Director Loretta Lopez has issued a Director's Order regarding the use of telemedicine in workers' compensation medical cases.
-This order becomes effective immediately and will remain in place until the restrictions surrounding the virus are lifted, or until implementation of the 2021 Health Care Providers' Fee Schedule, whichever comes first.
+The WCA director issued a Director's Order regarding the use of telemedicine in workers' compensation medical cases.
+This order became effective on March 25, 2020 and remained in place until implementation of the 2021 Health Care Providers' Fee Schedule, on January 1, 2021.

 Annual Expenditure Report Filing (AER)